Epicfisher/TouhouDiscordBot/README.md

 ### Commands
 The bot comes with plenty of fun Touhou-based commands
 ```
-* Play Touhou Music from any of the PC Games, including doujin and arranges
+* Play Touhou music from any of the PC Games, including doujin and arranges
 * Post Touhou images (SFW and NSFW) using the Gelbooru API
 * Post Touhou quotes from the mainline PC Games (6-16)
 * Query touhouwiki.net for pages and portraits of characters, albums, people, etc.